New CDC guidelines set off rush to reimpose mask mandates

 “If we’d stuck with masks all along, I don’t think we’d be having this conversation,” Patrick said, adding that he’s required all his staff to be masked and vaccinated.
 “They’re not entirely fun, but we wore them all last summer, and we didn’t have a single case in Provincetown.
 Now see where we’re at.”

-As of Tuesday, the town had reported more than 750 cases of COVID-19 associated with the most recent cluster, which started around the busy July 4th holiday.
-Officials have said many cases are so-called breakthrough infections in vaccinated people.
-Three people have been hospitalized, but no one has died.
+As of Wednesday, the town had reported more than 800 cases associated with the most recent cluster, which started around the busy July 4th holiday.
+Officials have said many are so-called breakthrough infections in vaccinated people.
+Seven people have been hospitalized, but no one has died.

 Patrick says the business drop-off has been significant, but he hopes the return of masks helps brings visitors peace of mind.